 Essentially, WebRTC enables users to establish secure audio and video streams to other peers, directly in a web browser.
 This is achieved without the use of external software or plugins, which was not possible before the arrival of WebRTC.
 It is important to note that the connections are established peer-to-peer, meaning that there are no third-party servers involved in the data traffic, only in order to set the connection up.
 This reduces network latency and provides an additional layer of security (cf. Azevedo et al. 2015).

 In WebRTC, the well-known client-server model of the Internet is extended with peer-to-peer connections between browsers.
 Loreto & Romano (2014, p.
-2) describe the usual scenario „to be the one where both browsers are running the same web application, downloaded from the same web page“.
-This is illustrated in the figure below (Loreto & Romano 2014, p.
+2) describe the usual scenario „to be the one where both browsers are running the same web application, downloaded from the same web page“ (see Figure 2) (Loreto & Romano 2014, p.
 3).

 Figure 2: The WebRTC triangle

 WebRTC web applications use web browsers as a communication interface between users.
 Developers implement the desired functionality using the standardized WebRTC API, written in JavaScript.
-This API handles the functions that are vital for a real-time communication application, like connection management, audio and video stream access and encodings as well as data encryption (cf. Loreto & Romano 2014, p.
+This API handles the functions that are vital for a real-time communication application, such as connection management, audio and video stream access and encodings as well as data encryption (cf. Loreto & Romano 2014, p.
 3f).

 History

-At the end of May 2011, Google announced for the first time that they were working on WebRTC and made it available to the public (cf. Alvestrand 2011).
+At the end of May 2011, Google announced - for the first time - that they were working on WebRTC and made it available to the public (cf. Alvestrand 2011) a couple of months later.
 In November 2011 the first implementation of WebRTC was added to Google Chrome (version 23).
-A little more than a year later, at the beginning of 2013, Mozilla Firefox added their first version of WebRTC, although at that stage it only supported the navigator.getUserMedia function (cf. WebRTC Tutorial 2014).
+More than a year later, at the beginning of 2013, Mozilla Firefox added their first version of WebRTC, although at that stage it only supported the navigator.getUserMedia function (cf. WebRTC Tutorial 2014).

-An important milestone was reached in February 2013, when it was possible for the first time to use WebRTC across browser borders together on Google Chrome and Mozilla Firefox.
-In addition, over summer and fall of 2013, the first mobile browsers supported WebRTC, when first Google Chrome for Android and a short time afterwards Mozilla Firefox for Android added their first implementations (cf. WebRTC Tutorial 2014).
+An important milestone was reached in February 2013, when it was possible to use WebRTC across browser borders together on Google Chrome and Mozilla Firefox for the first time.
+The first mobile browsers supported WebRTC, when first Google Chrome for Android and a short time afterwards Mozilla Firefox for Android added their first implementations (cf. WebRTC Tutorial 2014).

 Advantages